24terryanna/startup_spec/notes.md

 - colors are RGB in hex values
 - CSS is for artist!
   - don't let the beautiful piece get in HTML
-  - HTML is to make it work smoothly.
-CSS is for styling.
   - HTML = function, CSS = styling
   - reactive behavior in CSS